opnsense/docs/source/manual/captiveportal.rst

 Connection can be terminated after the user has been idle for a certain amount of time (idle timeout) and/or force a disconnect when a number of minutes have passed even if the user is still active (hard timeout).
-In case a user reconnect within the idle timeout and/or hard timeout no login is required and the user can resume its active session.
+In case a user reconnects within the idle timeout and/or hard timeout no login is required and the user can resume its active session.

 --------------------